- 1 Top 4 The Best Ceiling Fan

 #1 Hunter 53091 Indoor 52-Inch Ceiling Fan – Top PickWHY WE LIKE IT: A classic five-blade ceiling fan with pull chains featuring a rich hardwood finish and a dimmable LED light kit that is designed for larger rooms.

 If you’re not familiar with ceiling fans, Hunter is a heritage brand that’s synonymous with quality.
 For this reason, we selected their 53091 Indoor 52-in Ceiling Fan as our Top Pick.
 While this specific Hunter ceiling fan is best suited for large rooms, it comes with a range of features that work as a benchmark when you’re comparison shopping.
 This five-blade ceiling fan comes with an optional LED light kit to improve energy efficiency.
 And this Hunter model also offers reverse airflow controls for increased energy efficiency.
+Aside from being energy efficient, it has a 13-degree blade pitch with a high cubic feet per minute airflow for the perfect air movement and the best performance.

 Designed for flush mounting, this model also comes with a three and two-inch downrod to ensure you get the right ceiling distance to optimize airflow.
 With the included pull chains, you can dim the lights or toggle between the three fan speeds.
 Or, you can buy a remote from Hunter.
 Plus, the quiet operation ensures that you can install this in your bedroom and won’t have to worry about noise keeping you up at night.
 Ceiling fans are generally far quieter than even the best portable air conditioner.